-This course will introduce the participant to offshore wind energy and the engineering methods specific to this field of wind energy.
+Through the course, you will learn about offshore wind energy and the engineering methods used within this specific field of wind energy.

 - Describe the main elements of offshore wind turbine systems and the differences to land-based turbines.

 - Summarize the content of the offshore turbine design standard IEC 61400-3.